wren-projects/pde-solver/designdocument.md

 ### BoundaryCondition (Class)

-The goal of a boundary condition is to alter the `NDArray` representing the current state in a way that makes it consistent with the theoretical condition.
+The goal of a boundary condition is to alter the array container representing the current state in a way that makes it consistent with the theoretical condition.
 This is usually done by increasing the size of the state by one in all directions and manipulating only these boundaries.
 Before the solver